 The Zodiac Birthday Countdown Calculator takes a date of birth and a reference date (defaulting to today) and returns the number of days until your next birthday, your zodiac sign and symbol, the exact date of your next birthday, and the age you'll be turning.

 Example: With a date of birth of March 3, 2000 and today's date as the reference, the calculator counts the days remaining until the next March 3, confirms the sign as Pisces with its fish symbol, and shows the exact upcoming birthday date along with the turning age.
-Changing the reference date lets you count down from any point — useful for planning a celebration weeks or months ahead, and pairs well with the general-purpose Age Calculator if you want a full age breakdown rather than just a countdown.
+Changing the reference date lets you count down from any point, which is handy for planning a celebration weeks or months ahead, and it pairs well with the general-purpose Age Calculator if you want a full age breakdown rather than just a countdown.

 Key Terms

-For a completely separate birth-date-based tradition, see the Numerology Calculators Guide, which covers life path, name, birthday, and compatibility numbers derived from digits rather than dates or animals.
+For a completely separate birth-date tradition, see the Numerology Calculators Guide, which covers life path, name, birthday, and compatibility numbers derived from digits rather than dates or animals.